Resolving current human rights controversies

 A brief discussion of the root causes

-During the approximately ten centuries during which the Bible was written, scientific knowledge about human reproducion was at a primative stage.
-It was beleived that sperm acted like a plant seed that only had to be implanted in a womans body to be nourished and grow into a fetus and be born.
+During the approximately fifteen centuries (circa 1450 BCE to 100 CE) during which the Bible was written, scientific knowledge about human reproduction was at a very primitive stage.
+People generally believed that sperm acted like the seed of a plant.
+It only had to be implanted in a woman's body to be nourished and grow into a fetus and later be born.
 The presence of human ova was unknown.

 There are many beliefs about when this transition occurs.
 Some are:

-- During the process of conception, which is often referred to as the "instant of conception," but which actually takes place over a two or three day interval.
+- During the process of conception, which is often referred to as the "instant of conception," but which actually takes place over about a 24 hour interval.

-- When the zygote (often commonly called a fertilized ovum) first divides into two cells.
+- When the zygote (commonly called a fertilized ovum) first divides into two cells.
 This indicates its potential to divide further and eventually perhaps develop into an embryo, a fetus, and finally a newborn.

 - When the blastocyst 2 (a growing mass of cells) implants itself in the inner wall of the uterus.

-- At the time of gastrulation, when the implanted embryo can no longer divide to produce identical twins.
+- At the time of gastrulation, when the implanted embryo can no longer divide into two embryos and produce identical twins.

-- When the embryo's heart beat is first detectable.
+- When the embryo's heart beat is first detectable by various methods.

 - When the embryo loses both its gill slits (more correctly called pharyngeal arches) and its tail by about the end of the second month.